Permits & Reservations

 Camping is allowed in designated campgrounds only.
 Individual campsites within the campgrounds are available on a first-come, first-serve basis.
 Open fires are prohibited.

 Forty-two Reservations to enter Canada over Chilkoot Pass will be taken for each day.
-Reservations for the 2014 season will start being accepted on Monday, January 6, 2014.
+Reservations for the 2017 season will start being accepted on Monday, January 9, 2017.
+Reservations for large groups (9 - 12 people) are being accepted as of September 1st of each year.

 Before calling to reserve please ensure that you can provide us with the following information: